Skip to main content

 Additional resources were developed in 2018–19, this time through a professional development program in inquiry-based learning for primary and secondary school teachers near Sydney Metro’s City & Southwest alignment.

 The professional development courses were part of a pilot partnership between the Sydney Metro and Western Sydney University.
 Facilitated by Western Sydney University’s Education Knowledge Network, the professional development program aimed to develop teacher expertise in inquiry-based learning using a real-life example of a major infrastructure project in delivery stage.
-As a result, 34 teachers from 12 schools participated in the program and more than 900 students have benefited from their lessons.
 Through the professional development, teachers, created, trialled and peer reviewed inquiry units which have subsequently been published by the NSW Department of Education and made available to all teachers through Scootle.
 In November 2020, this partnership was recognised and highly commended by the Planning Institute of Australia (NSW) for Cutting Edge Research and Education.

 Back to top